TupleAustin/talks/learn-ansible/slides.md

 - Help abstract and modularize Playbooks
 - Break up steps, variable definitions, etc. into a role that can be executed by name
-- [Ansible Galaxy](https://galaxy.ansible.com/) is the repository of communited maintained roles
+- [Ansible Galaxy](https://galaxy.ansible.com/) is the repository of community maintained roles
 - Leverage these to make life less bad

 ```yaml